opencloud-community/ot-setup/README.md

 To run an OpenTalk instance, we assume that a certain infrastructure configuration already exists.
 Please ensure, that the following resources are prepared.

+### Note for existing installations

+Starting with product version 1.4, the directory structure has changed.
+The 'lite' directory is no longer used.
+If necessary, move persistent data from `./lite/data/*` to `./data/``

 ### Server

 We recommend a virtual machine with a minimum configuration of: